We accept a limited number of students per cohort of UX Academy, and evaluate applicants based on the following prerequisites:

 Typically, applicants meet these requirements by taking Design 101 and demonstrating expertise in the final project of this preliminary course (although admittance is not guaranteed even if you complete it).

 You may skip Design 101 if you have both of the following:

 - An online portfolio containing wireframes and hi-res images of responsive landing pages or digital applications

 - Previous experience in Web Design, Graphic Design, UX Design, UI Design or Product Design

 Print, illustration, and architecture portfolios will not be considered.

 Evaluation of Design Work

-All prerequisite design work will be evaluated and scored on the same principles, listed below:
+All design work submissions will be evaluated and scored on the principles below:

 The concept is original and thoughtful, almost on par with a solid design intern's work.

 The UI design is on trend, beautiful and original.
 The visual layout adapts balanced spacing and placement of elements.